TopGunSoftware/udp-forwarder/README.md

 # UDP Forwarder for Web API

 ## About ##
-The udp-forwarder is an open source library available as a NuGet package [link] for Web APIs.
+The udp-forwarder is an open source library available as a [NuGet package](https://www.nuget.org/packages/UDPForwarder/) for Web APIs.
 It grabs http requests sent to the API, creates a rich log event in a JSON format and sends it to a remote log service, like Logstash, via UDP.

 ## Usage ##
 To install the udp-forwarder to your WebAPI project: